Chronic Inflammation: Could be a source of feeling depressed.

 In summation: Persistent stress, trauma and/or pain can cause chornic inflammation.
 If you have chronic inflammation in the body, you may be succeptible to depression.
 When you are depressed you may change your activity levels (less) and eating habits (poor), thus leading to more inflammation and added depression.
 Probably solution: be mindful about what you eat and try to add more activities that get you moving and your blood pumping.
 I may be partial to yoga but other activities done mindfully are all good too!

 I welcome your comments and hope that if you find this helpful, you will share it with your colleagues and friends.
 Contact Tianna to see how she can help you with your health.

 Added 8/22/14: Please see my post on my personal experience with sadness and fatigue due to systemic inflammation, follow this LINK.

-Free Anti-Inflammatory eBook
+Living: Inflammation Free eBook